griffda/PROCESS-/README.md

 ### Installation

 *It is highly recommended users create a Python virtual environment in order to use the PROCESS Python package, as this ensures that installations of required package versions don't affect other packages that require different versions in your environment.
 It isn't necessary, however.*
+*Please note due to bugs in f90wrap, Python3.9 is not yet supported.
+Running with Python3.9 will cause syntax errors to be raised when running f2py on the f90wrap outputs.*

 If you have modified your `$PYTHONPATH` environment variable to include `process/utilities`, perhaps in your `~/.bashrc` file, then please remove this modification.
 Re-start your terminal for the changes to take effect, and check this is not on your `$PYTHONPATH` with:
 ```bash